A Fast-Growing Real Estate Market at the Heart of Europe

 who stay up to date with real estate law and market trends in Poland.

-Polish Real Estate Federation – an organization of real estate professionals in Poland.
-The Real Estate Federation promotes standards and the development of the real estate sector in the country.
+Polish Real Estate Federation - an organization of real estate professionals in Poland.
+The Real Estate Market Federation promotes the standards and development of the real estate sector in the country.

 Poland's Property Investment Landscape